vandabbin/nvidia-fan-control-linux/README.md

 ```

 Example of Setting Speed:
-Note that setting a speed manually will disable fan curve if set in cron until 'set curve' command is given
+Note that setting a speed manually will disable fan curve if set in cron until 'set curve' command is given.
 Setting speed manually will also stop a background running persistant curve.
 You will have to either start
 a new persistant curve in the foreground or relaunch it into the background.